ms-garshasbi/service-placement-simulator/README.md

 # Edge-to-Cloud Service Placement Simulator
-This project simulates a three-tier edge-to-cloud infrastructure and provides different solvers for the placement of AR/VR services in edge-to-cloud AR/VR systems.
-The simulator follows a server-client architecture, where the client-side entity sends infrastructure and service characteristics in JSON format to the server-side.
-On the server, the service placement is executed based on the configurations and algorithm determined by the client.
-Then, the results, such as total response time and system reliability, are sent back by the server to the client.
+This project simulates a multitier edge-to-cloud infrastructure and provides multiple solvers for the placement of computationally intensive services (e.g., AR/VR) in edge-to-cloud systems.
+The simulator adopts a client-server architecture, in which the client-side entity transmits infrastructure and service characteristics, encoded in JSON format, to the server.
+On the server side, service placement is executed according to the configuration and algorithm specified by the client.
+The server then returns the results.

 This repository contains two types of simulations: